-Crystal methamphetamine, more commonly known as meth or blue ice, is an illegal drug which can be highly addictive and extremely dangerous.
+Crystal methamphetamine, more commonly known as meth or blue ice, is an illegal drug that can be highly addictive and extremely dangerous.
 Its appearance resembles small crystals, is odorless, and is often used as a party drug.
 Meth users get addicted to the drug quickly because of the rush of euphoric feelings they get within moments of ingesting the drug.

 What Are Crystal Meth Withdrawal Symptoms?

 Crystal meth is highly addictive and can leave its user feeling euphoric and energetic for between eight to 12 hours.
 However, after a few uses, the same dose loses its effect.
 The user must increase it to get the same feeling, which builds up their tolerance.
-When they to stop using meth, they are faced with very uncomfortable withdrawal symptoms, such as:
+When they stop using meth, they are faced with very uncomfortable withdrawal symptoms, such as:

 - Severe depression